oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 #### []{#sec_UpdateaComplexProperty}[]{#_Ref484617915}[]{#_Update_a_Complex}11.4.9.3 [Update a Complex Property](#sec_UpdateaComplexProperty)

-A successful [PATCH]{.Datatype} request to the edit URL for a complex typed property updates that property.
+A successful `PATCH` request to the edit URL for a complex typed property updates that property.
 The request body MUST contain a single valid representation for the target complex type.

 The service MUST directly modify only those properties of the complex type specified in the payload of the `PATCH` request.